 What’s the most important thing you’ll need when starting a business?
 Guts.
 What’s the second most important?
 Capital.
 Although many small business owners launch their business on a shoestring budget, sometimes it is advisable to have some sort of capital to fall back on, whether it be $10,000 or $100,000 — depending on the size of your business.
 So, what’s the real cost of starting a business?

 A 2007 Census Data from the Small Business Administration Office of Advocacy stated that 70 percent of entrepreneurs used less than $25,000 in business start up costs.
 If your budget circles around that number, that’s good news to you.
 If not, no need to fret: 44 percent of these entrepreneurs started their business with less than $5,000.

-The average cost of a startup is $125,000.
+The average cost of starting a business in this category is $125,000.
 You can also opt to buy a restaurant franchise, which will significantly reduce your cost.
 A franchise is a business in which the owners, or “franchisors,” sell the rights to their business logo, name, and model to third-party retail outlets.
 These are owned by independent, third-party operators, called “franchisees.”
 Restaurant franchises usually cost $25,000 to $50,00 on a low budget.
-Or, you can get on the road and buy a food truck, which are increasingly popular in large cities such as Austin, Miami, Cleveland and Philadelphia to name a few.
+Or, you can get on the road and buy a food truck, which is an increasingly popular option in large cities such as Austin, Miami, Cleveland and Philadelphia to name a few.
 A food truck can cost you from $30,000 to $200,00 dollars.